enoreese/diagbot/README.md

 4. In terminal, 'cd' (change directory) into DiagBot folder 5  run 'pip install -r requirements.txt'

+## Dialogflow Setup
+1. Create an account on Dialogflow
+2. Create a new Dialogflow agent
+3. Restore the dialogflow-agent.zip ZIP file in the root of this repo
+4. Go to your agent's settings and then the Export and Import tab 5  Click the Restore from ZIP button
+6. Select the dialogflow-agent.zip ZIP file in the root of this repo 7  Type RESTORE and and click the Restore button

 ## Run Package
 ### PyCharm
 1. Change directory into DiagBot folder